 There are recommended readings but no required texts for this course.

-After participating in the online seminar, type out a workshop proposal and send it to:
+After participating in the online course, type out a workshop proposal and send it to:

 Sue McNamara, MS, CRC, CPRP